 - Wanting to teach your child a language because we, as parents, have not had the chance to learn it, or considering that it is important that your child learns a language for his future is a choice that Super Lexi also supports.

-Super Lexi addresses this issue by specialising on the language development of bilingual children.
+Super Lexi addresses this issue by specialising on the language development children growing up with multiple mother tongues.

 Activities will help your child develop their potential and become more independant

 I’m also mam of a little girl and I speak to her in Spanish.
 This language is minoritary in our family because she was going to the kinder garden and goes in a school in French.